 - 12.5.8.
 Archaeological Resource AR9 is situated in an area proposed for development.
-The result of this would be the complete, or near complete, removal of these archaeological remains from the EMG1 Works.
+The result of this would be the complete, or near complete, removal of these archaeological remains from the Highways Works.
 As such, a high magnitude impact would arise as a result of the development. - 12.5.9.
 AR9 is considered to be of Low sensitivity.
-As a result, the EMG1 Works would result in a Moderate to Minor Adverse magnitude of effect on these archaeological features. - 12.5.10.
+As a result, the Highways Works would result in a Moderate to Minor Adverse magnitude of effect on these archaeological features.

+- 12.5.10.
 The EMG1 Works will only encroach into the area where Archaeological Resource AR7 is located by a short distance, leaving the greater proportion of AR7 retained underneath the existing landscape bund.
 As such, a low magnitude impact would arise as a result of the development.
 AR7 is considered to be of Low sensitivity.
-As a result, the EMG1 Works would result in a Minor to Negligible Adverse magnitude of effect on these archaeological features. - 12.5.11.
+As a result, a Minor to Negligible Adverse magnitude of effect would arise on these archaeological features. - 12.5.11.
 Archaeological Resource AR8 although located within the EMG1 Works will not be impacted by the development proposals, being located outside of the footprint of the proposed buildings and protected by means of a fenced enclosure.
-As such there would be no impact to the asset arising from the EMG1 Works. - 12.5.12.
-In respect of BHx [Church of St Andrew] due to the extended distance between the asset of the EMG1 Works, impacts are likely to be limited to visual intrusion generated by the construction works taking place. - 12.5.13.
-In respect to BHx this will result in no more than a short term, negligible adverse magnitude of effect on these receptors, and thus a negligible significance of effect.
+As such there would be no impact to the asset. - 12.5.12.
+In respect of BH3 [Church of St Andrew] due to the extended distance between the asset and the EMG1 Works, impacts are likely to be limited to visual intrusion generated by the construction works taking place. - 12.5.13.
+In respect to BH3 this will result in no more than a short term, negligible adverse magnitude of effect on these receptors, and thus a negligible significance of effect.

-Operational Impacts
+Operational Impacts - Archaeology

-- 12.5.14.
-Archaeological receptors (AR1-AR6) will have been removed from the EMG2 Main Site at the construction phase.
-The completed development will therefore have no effect on these receptors. - 12.5.15.
-The EMG2 Main Site will result in negative changes to views of The Bulwarks (AR10) Scheduled Monument due to the introduction of modern built forms within some longer-distance views from the Scheduled Monument with the surrounding landscape intruding within the wider setting of the monument.
-Embedded mitigation in the form of extensive bunding and landscaping planting, in relation to the EMG2 Main Site, will reduce the level of visual intrusion.
-Overall, the operational phase of the Scheme will result in a long term, low magnitude of effect on receptor (AR10), and thus a minor adverse significance of effect.
+12.5.14.
+Archaeological receptors (AR1-AR6) will have been removed from the EMG2 Works at the construction phase.
+The completed development will therefore have no effect on these receptors.

+12.5.15.
+The operational development will result in negative changes to views of The Bulwarks (AR10) Scheduled Monument due to the introduction of modern built forms within some longer-distance views from the Scheduled Monument with the surrounding landscape intruding within the wider setting of the monument.
+Embedded mitigation in the form of extensive bunding and landscaping planting, will reduce the level of visual intrusion.
+Overall, the operational phase of the EMG2 Works will result in a long term, low magnitude of effect on receptor (AR10), and thus a minor adverse significance of effect.